mgorski/DevZone/API/README.md

     }
 Following errors may be returned: Missing contact.

-Warning: Do not confuse the day of cycle with position in cycle.
+**Warning**: Do not confuse the day of cycle with position in cycle.
 For example if a follow-up cycle has messages set to days 1, 2, 4, 8, 16 and you set cycle_day = 4 then a contact will get message from day 4 and not message from day 8 because it’s 4th in a row.

 add_contact
 Add contact to the list.

-JSON Request:
+*JSON Request:*

     {
         "method" : "add_contact",